 For Adequate Green Roof Drainage, Choose Enkadrains & Enkamats

-Because there are so many different options within the Enkadrain product line, we’ve put together a quick-reference guide to help you determine which product is best for your sloped green roof.
+There are many different options within the Enkadrain product line, we’ve put together a simple guide to help you determine which product is best for your sloped green roof.
 Follow this link to view the Enka Solutions resource page.

 Root Barriers for Green Roofs

 Installing a root barrier will help protect your green roof waterproofing membrane from damage—especially if your green roof system is intensive.
 Root barriers are available in multiple thicknesses to accommodate the different needs of your garden.
-Below is a breakdown of which root barrier mil thickness to buy for your structure.
+Below are some helpful tips on installing a root barrier.

 Bring Your Green Infrastructure to Life with Americover